-- 1) Students attending a St. Charles North High School sponsored dance must produce a current student ID verifying they are students of St. Charles North High School upon entrance to the dance. - 2) St. Charles North High School sponsored dances are for those high school students currently enrolled at St. Charles North High School ONLY.
-In the event that a St. Charles North High School student wishes to bring a guest to a sponsored dance, he/she must obtain a Student Guest Request from the Dean's Office.
-This form consists of the name of the guest, their address, phone number, the guest's home school along with the name of the student requesting the guest.
-The copy must be produced at the time of entrance to the dance. - Middle school students are not admitted to a high school sponsored dance as a participant or guest. - 4) Once a student has been admitted to a dance he/she must remain.
+- Students attending a St. Charles North High School sponsored dance must produce a current student ID verifying they are students of St. Charles North High School upon entrance to the dance. - 2) St. Charles North High School sponsored dances are for those high school students currently enrolled at St. Charles North High School ONLY.
+In the event that a St. Charles North High School student wishes to bring a guest to a sponsored dance, he/she must obtain a Guest Pass from the Dean's Office.
+This form consists of the name of the guest, their address, phone number, the guest's home school, and the name of the student requesting the guest.
+This form must be filled out completely and returned to the Dean's Office prior to an announced date.
+The guest will be approved or denied and the form returned to the student.
+Tickets for a guest may only be purchased when an approved guest pass is presented.
+Guests must present an approved guest pass and a valid ID at the time of entering the dance. - Middle school students are not admitted to a high school sponsored dance as a participant or guest. - 4) Once a student has been admitted to a dance he/she must remain.
 No student will be readmitted once they leave the dance.
 Students will not be admitted to the dance beyond a one-hour time limit from the time the dance starts.
-Students involved in activities on the same night of the dance such as athletics will be asked to report within a reasonable time after the game, competition or activity. - 5) The general rules of conduct are expected and will be adhered to by students attending school social functions.
+Students involved in activities on the same night of the dance such as athletics will be asked to report within a reasonable time after the game, competition or activity. - 5) The general rules of conduct and dress code are expected and will be adhered to by students attending school social functions.
 Dance rules will be strictly enforced.
 Any student presenting a problem will be asked to leave the dance, his parents notified and asked to pick up their student and/or guest.
-Students will be dealt with in school by suitable penalties depending upon the violation. - 6) No person shall come to the dance under the influence, or in possession of drugs or alcohol.
+Students will be dealt with in school by suitable penalties depending upon the violation (Students will not be refunded if asked to leave.) - 6) No person shall come to the dance under the influence, or in possession of drugs or alcohol.
 Anyone violating this expectation is subject to arrest and appropriate school consequences.
-St. Charles Police have jurisdiction over dance events.
+St. Charles Police have jurisdiction over dance events. - 7) No guest over the age of 20 years will be approved. - 8) Dancing must be school appropriate.
+Sexually suggestive dancing will not be tolerated.